pAIgn10/paign10.github.io/_posts/2018-03-29-ros-bag-recorder.md

 recorder.run();
 {% endhighlight %}

 The options are defined in the `rosbag::RecorderOptions` struct.
 There is no documentation on these parameters, apart from a short mention to some of them, [here](https://github.com/ros/ros_comm/blob/kinetic-devel/tools/rosbag/src/record.cpp#L50).
 So, we'll go through them one by one.
-But before we move forward, I'll have to describe two terms relating to bags, chunk and snapshot.
+But before we move forward, I'll have to describe two terms relating to bags, chunk, and snapshot.

 * Messages are written to files in [chunks](http://wiki.ros.org/Bags/Format/2.0).
 When a message is written to a `rosbag:::Bag`, it is stored in a buffer internally, and when the size of the buffer exceeds a threshold, this chunk of messages is moved to the file.
 * "Triggering a snapshot" means taking all the messages received so far from a buffer and moving them to a bag file.
 The `rosbag::Bag` is created at the moment of triggering.
 This means all the messages stay in memory until the last moment, and if you let the recorder run for a long time, it might fill your RAM.
 So, keep that in mind when using snapshots.<br><br>